RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 Part (b) of the same rule lists seven exceptions to the overarching command of thou shalt not disclose confidential information.

-A lawyer MAY reveal confidential information &hellip; if necessary:
+A lawyer *may* reveal confidential information &hellip; if necessary:

 1. to prevent reasonably certain death or substantial bodily harm;
 2. to prevent the client from committing a crime or fraud that &hellip; [will] cause substantial injury &hellip; [$ or property].